 Background

-By entering into this Agreement, the Parties intend to meet the requirements stated in the General Data Protection Regulation EU 2016/679 (hereafter referred to as the GDPR), including any complementary legislation , in the implementation of their primary agreement or equivalent Exten.D.T.2 Consortium Agreement, 15 June 2022.
+By entering into this Agreement, the Parties intend to meet the requirements stated in the General Data Protection Regulation EU 2016/679 (hereafter referred to as the GDPR), including any complementary legislation (GDPR legislation), in the implementation of their primary agreement or equivalent Exten.D.T.2 Consortium Agreement, 15 June 2022.
 In order to fulfil their obligations under the primary agreement, the Parties will share information, including personal data, with each other for research purposes.

 The Parties will only process the personal data described above insofar as such processing is needed to fulfil the obligations of the primary agreement, unless otherwise required by law.
 This Agreement sets out the structure agreed upon by the Parties in order to facilitate the sharing of personal data between them.

-The Parties agree and acknowledge that it is rarely possible, before or at the start of personal data collection for research purposes, to completely identify the aim of such personal data processing.
-However, the Parties shall not, as far as possible, process personal data to a greater extent or for other purposes than stated in the primary agreement.
+The Parties shall not, as far as possible, process personal data to a greater extent or for other purposes than stated in the primary agreement.

 The Parties agree that they are jointly responsible for the processing of personal data to take place under the primary agreement and that the present Agreement covers all processing of personal data within the framework of the primary agreement.